srvarma7/Hola_Frogger/TabView/README.md

 ## Key Features (Iteration 1)
 - Frogs with threatned status.
 - Get detailed information of each Frog.
-- Can favourite or unfavourite to access later
+- Can favourite or unfavourite to access later.
 - Can see the Frogs location on Map.
 - Get weather details of the frogs location, so that you can plan a visit accordingly for sighting.
+- Notifying user when entering Frog's habitat.
+- Real-Time identification of Frogs using camera.
+- Get latest news on 'Endangered Frogs' from trusted source with support of Web view.
+- Modern and simple UI.
--
+- Dark Mode/Light Mode supported.

 ## Requirements
 - Swift 5.0
 - iOS 13.4+
 - To access Identification feature, please install the application on a physical device which has camera with Telephoto lens.
 - Internet Connection for loading Maps.

+## Steps to Install
+-
+-

 ## Credits
 * [Creating and Training Machine Learning model] (https://developer.apple.com/videos/play/wwdc2018/717)